the-great-abby/ai-ide-api/ONBOARDING_OTHER_AI_IDE.md

 - Use only the required YAML frontmatter fields in the `.mdc` file: `description` and `globs`.
 - Place the `.mdc` file in your `.cursor/rules/` directory.
 - Never run tests or scripts directly—always use `Makefile.ai` targets for all automation.
-- Use Docker service names and internal ports for all connections (e.g., `db-test:5432`, `redis-test:6379`).
+- Use Docker service names and internal ports for all connections (e.g., `test-db:5432` for test, `db:5432` for dev, `redis-test:6379`).

 **API Discovery:**
 - To discover all available endpoints and their request/response formats, fetch the OpenAPI schema from the API docs: